INTJ-boy/ExpoShare/README.md

-License / Contact:
+## License / Contact

-Free to use, always.This project earns nothing and always will remain free.
-Questions or feedback: reach out on LinkedIn or Telegram, or see the Support section in the app for voluntary contributions.
+Free to use.
+Questions or feedback: use the in-app contact form, or reach out on [LinkedIn](https://www.linkedin.com/in/zekraouirabahallaaeddine).

 © 2026 Zekraoui Rabah Allaa Eddine🦑.
 All Rights Reserved.
 Unauthorized copying, reproduction, modification, redistribution, or commercial use of this project or its source code is prohibited.
 For permission, licensing, or other inquiries, contact the copyright holder.